gjbex/training-material/Python/Numpy/README.md

     plot the latter
 1. `fft_experiments.ipynb`: notebook with some experiments on signal analysis using FFT.
-1. `numba_test.py`: some timing tests for numpy constructs, including the use of numba.
-Note that this requires installing numba, which is, due to its dependencies, perhaps non-trivial
 1. `numpy.ipynb`: Jupyter notebook illustrating some numpy aspects like array slicing, adding dimension to arrays, and so on.
 1. `optimization.py`: illustration of how to use the `scipy.optimize` for